sacred-deer/gesture-recognition/README.md

 pip install -r requirements.txt
 ```

-## (Approach 2) Gesture Recognition with an end-to-end deep learning model
+## (Second Approach) Gesture Recognition with an end-to-end deep learning model

 To train and test the deep learning model, the first step is to generate the annotations for our dataset.
 The annotations file would be created automatically by running the script ```create_annotation_file.py```.
 However, this script requires the dataset to be stored in the following directory structure.
 ```